HPI-Information-Systems/SURAGH/README.md

 ## Ground Truth File

-In a two-column CSV file, the first column contains a string, e.g., "ill formed rows indices" or "well formed rows indices".
+A two-column CSV file, the first column contains a string, e.g., "ill formed rows indices" or "well formed rows indices".
 The second column contains the row indices for the records mentioned above.
 (Please check annotation folder for reference)